syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ![](Getting-Started_images/textInput_getting_img14.png)

-## Customizing the colors
+## Customizing colors

-Assistive elements colors can be customized by setting the following properties `FocusedColor`, `UnfocusedColor`, `ErrorColor` and `ContainerBackgroundColor`.
+The colors of the assistive elements can be customized by setting the following properties: `FocusedColor`, `UnfocusedColor`, `ErrorColor`, and `ContainerBackgroundColor`.

 {% tabs %}